GuestMeNot/garbled-merkle-tree/README.md

   - The intermediary inputs and outputs from internal gates can be seen as supplemental states which may or may not be represented.
 We can create a one-to-one mapping from the inputs to the outputs for a circuit regardless of the intermediary nodes.

+Any set of inputs and output can be reasonably considered to be represented by a unique 256 hash such as a SHA-256 hash value.
+This value can then be encrypted by as Symmetric key known only to the encryptor.
+In practice a weaker encoding might be considered for hashing and encryption since cracking the encryption would cost more than performing the computation.